TricksterCards/TricksterBots/README.md

 Bot source is located in the Bots folder in the TricksterBots project.
 It is organized into game folders.
 Most games have only file file: *game*Bot.cs.

+Documentation on the classes and interfaces used by the bots can be viewed at https://tricksterwest.azurewebsites.net/home/help/BotClasses.html.

 ## Testing

 Local testing is done using the WebAPI project.
 It contains Web API controllers that invoke the _suggest_ methods on a game's bot.
 Start this project -- generally with debugging -- and reference it with the bot=_origin_ query string parameter when running our test server at https://tricksterwest.azurewebsites.net/game/.